100thCoin/Github_VRAMCorruption/README.md

 You can hold select to run the test every other frame, while also running 4 extra instances of the test.

-You can hold the Up button during a test to run LDA #$FF, STA $2007 before the test.
-I don't believe there are any tests where this changes the outcome in an interesting way.
+You can hold the Up button during a test to run LDA $2007 before the test.